acactown/acactown/README.md

 <img align='right' src="https://github.com/acactown/acactown/raw/main/img/photo-1.png" width="230" />

 >A proactive, hands-on leader with a deep passion for technology.
 Experienced in designing and optimizing cloud-native architectures, with expertise in Docker (Ambassador) and Kubernetes (enthusiast).
 Strong critical thinking and decision-making skills, excelling at solving complex problems efficiently.
 Passionate about knowledge sharing—always eager to teach and learn.
-A Sci-Fi enthusiast and lifelong TMNT fan. 🐢 ❤️ `:wq`
+A Sci-Fi enthusiast and lifelong TMNT fan 🐢 ❤️ `:wq`
 >
 >Broad expertise in emerging technologies, with hands-on experience across multiple programming languages, platforms, and frameworks.
 Over __6 years__ of full-time experience as a __DevOps Engineer/SRE__ and __5+ years__ as a __Software Engineer__, with a strong background in automation, infrastructure, and cloud solutions.
 Proven ability to lead and mentor teams of up to 12 members, fostering collaboration and technical excellence.
-Specialized in Startup environments, bringing adaptability, innovation, and a results-driven mindset to fast-paced, high-growth teams.
 >
 > a.k.a. @acactown